KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 > Dev-users should be aware that this - *somewhat different* - approach may take a bit of getting used to but, once the concepts are in place, it should be relatively simple to work with.

 ## SC scene graph hierarchy
 The following code creates a canvas display with this output.
-Note that the code is creating a deliberately complex scene-graph, for demonstration purposes; none of the test demos generate scene graphs as complex as this one:
+Note that the code is creating a deliberately complex scene-graph, for demonstration purposes; few of the test demos generate scene graphs as complex as this one:

 ![Code output](sc-groups-cells-asset-001.webp)